 Based on your results, you should try to study and learn in a quiet environment.
 Read the following recommendations and select the ones you think would work best for you.

-During Instruction or Activities If you can't avoid being in an area with too much background noise, try wearing disconnected headphones or earplugs.
-Working on Assignments or Independent Tasks When you need a quiet place to study and learn, head to the library or a private room in your home.
-Preparing for Tests or Presentations Let your friends and family know that you need quiet in order to concentrate.
+If you can't avoid being in an area with too much background noise, try wearing disconnected headphones or earplugs.

+When you need a quiet place to study and learn, head to the library or a private room in your home.

+Let your friends and family know that you need quiet in order to concentrate.

+Casual Setting (%)

-Physical Setting
+Traditional Setting